Difference Between Gophers, Moles, and Voles

 Pocket Gopher

-Gophers are typically between 4 to 12 inches in length.
-When compared to a mole or vole, gophers are physically more larger and cause more damage.
+Gophers are typically 4 to 12 inches in length.
+Compared to a mole or vole, they are physically larger and cause more damage.

-They are also known as pocket gophers and are named as such because of their large cheek pouches they have to hold food and materials for creating nests.
-Gophers have two large incisor teeth on the top and bottom of their mouth.
+Gophers are also known as pocket gophers, and they are named as such because of the large cheek pouches they have to hold food and materials for creating nests.
+Gophers have two large incisor teeth on the top and bottom of their mouths.

-A gopher body has a round and broad head, small yet noticeable eyes, short neck, and round ears.
+A gopher's body features a round and broad head, small yet noticeable eyes, a short neck, and round ears.

-On their paws they have sharp claws that help them burrow underground and whiskers that help guide them in the darkness of their tunnels.
-Unlike moles, gophers have a small thick tail, lined with an unnoticeable amount of hair.
+On their paws, gophers have sharp claws that help them burrow underground and whiskers that help guide them in the darkness of their tunnels.
+Unlike moles, gophers have a small, thick tail lined with an unnoticeable amount of hair.

-Most gopher species have fur that may match the color of the soil they reside in.
-However, the standard color of a gopher can range from yellowish-brown to black with their underside being a lighter shade to white.
+Most gopher species have fur that may match the soil color they reside in.
+However, the standard color of a gopher can range from yellowish-brown to black, with its underside being a lighter shade of white.

 Identifying a Mole